Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 I must admit, up until a few months ago I’d never heard of the place either.

-When a friend and I were deciding which town to use as a base for two months while exploring the Puglia region, the larger and better-known cities of Bari, Brindisi and Lecce seemed like the top contenders from our online research.
+When a friend and I were deciding which town to use as a base for two months while exploring the Puglia region, the larger and better-known cities of Bari, Brindisi and Lecce seemed like the top contenders from our research.

 But after a little more looking around, the seaside town of Monopoli caught our eye instead.
 A pretty-looking spot surrounded by beaches and well connected by train to other cities in the region.